dreamstaker/docs/guides/node/README.md

 If you would like to run your node via `systemd` please see [this guide](/guides/node/systemd.md).

-You can use `akash` to check that everything is running smoothly:
+In another shell, you can use `akash` to check that everything is running smoothly:

 ```bash
 akash status